 The Wild Bunch provides all the tools -- including first-hand local knowledge and experience – to make your assault on the iconic summit a dream come true.

-A guided Camelback Mountain hike from Wild Bunch features hiking the entire epic mountain route with more than 1,400 feet of vertical gain.
+A private guided Camelback Mountain hike from Wild Bunch features hiking the entire epic mountain route with more than 1,400 feet of vertical gain.

 Our usual Camelback hiking tours start at the Echo Canyon Trail, which boasts heart-pounding switchbacks, notorious high-angle handrail climbing and triple boulder field scrambling.

 Celebrate your Camelback hike to the signature mountain’s summit with a 360-degree panorama of the Phoenix Metro Area.
 The spectacular must-see views stretch 50 miles in every direction.

 Next on your Wild Bunch guided Camelback Mountain hike, descend the exposed spine and ridge line of Cholla Trail, moving east towards Scottsdale, to complete an impressive five-mile, end-to-end traverse of the entire 2,707-foot mountain.